-The email column allows you to attach anΒ email address to an item and send emails to that contact with a single click.
-Our API fully supports the email column, so you can filter, read, update, and clear it via the API.
+The email column allows you to attach an email address to an item and send emails to that contact with a single click.
+You can filter, read, update, and clear the email column via the API.

 The following example returns all items on the specified board without "@gmail" in their email address.
 Please note that if the column had display text values, the query would have to utilize those instead of the email value.